KFYN (AM): History

-The station first began broadcasting as KFYN on AM 1420 on May 20, 1948 as a daytime-only station with 250 watts.
+KFYN first began broadcasting on May 20, 1948, as a daytime-only station with 250 watts.

-KFYN started adding classic country into its Top 40 Country rotation in December 2013 until it ultimately became fully Classic Country in January 2014.
+KFYN started adding classic country into its Top 40 country rotation in December 2013 until it ultimately became fully classic country in January 2014.

 In April 2016, KFYN added an FM translator simulcast on 95.7 FM.
-At the same time, the Classic Country format was updated to a mix of 70s Outlaw Country and Classic Red Dirt in addition to the regular 60s/70s Country Gold.
+At the same time, the classic country format was updated to a mix of 7190s outlaw country and classic red dirt in addition to the regular 1960s/1970s country gold.

-In late July 2016, KFYN flipped to a classic country format, shifting its focus to 80s/90s hot country hits while rebranding to "Kickin' Country".
+In late July 2016, KFYN flipped to a classic country format, shifting its focus to 1980s/1990s hot country hits while rebranding to "Kickin' Country".

 On September 1, 2021, at 12 PM, KFYN completed the move of its FM translator to 103.9 FM while simultaneously changing to a classic hits format as "Rewind 103.9".

+The Federal Communications Commission (FCC) cancelled the station's license on February 11, 2026.
+KFYN had not operated under any authorized facilities since October 14, 2023, and did not respond to FCC inquiries.